The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 1. GraphQL was born from mobile product pain

-2. SuperGraph quickly became production-grade
+2. SuperGraph quickly became a working solution

-4. Open source accelerated adoption
+4. The open ecosystem accelerated adoption

-Specification plus reference implementation made GraphQL portable across languages and organizations.
+The specification and reference implementation made GraphQL portable across languages and organizations.

-5. GitHub v4 proved industrial viability
+5. GitHub v4 proved industrial maturity

-7. Community scales the platform
+7. The community completed the platform

 Architecture pattern highlighted in the film

-GraphQL as gateway
+GraphQL gateway

 Evolution timeline

-Mobile shift and Facebook UX crisis
+Mobile product shift and Facebook UX crisis

 SuperGraph prototype